Film and Plot Synopsis

 Both the army and the Texas Rangers offer Martha, the McCandle’s matriarch, their help in tracking down the gang.
 She’s only looking for extremely harsh and unpleasant kind of people to bring back her son.
-Instead, she asks her estranged husband, Jacob “Big Jake” McCandles for help.
+Instead, she asks her estranged husband, Jacob “Big Jake” McCandles (John Wayne) for help.
 He’s older now, but still a legendary gunfighter out west…most people think he’s already dead.

 After Jake arrives, the two discuss how to get the kidnappers their million dollars.
 They decide to put it in a big red strongbox.
 However, Jake warns that they still risk of never seeing their boy again.

 Jake’s son, Michael rides up on his motorcycle, with word the kidnappers are in the Chilicothe Canyon.
 A Texas Ranger captain is there, and he offers his men for backup.
 However, the gang ambushes them, and they are taken out.

 Jake is old school, and prefers to follow them on horseback, with his Apache friend, Sam Sharpnose, and his sons, Michael and James.
 Tensions are high with his boys over Jake’s deserting the family ten years earlier.

 At night, Fain rides into the McCandles’ camp to arrange the handover.
 He tells Jake that they will send the boy’s body back in a basket if anything funny happens.
 The McCandles enters into Mexico the next day, and they check into a hotel.
 They are fully aware that another gang of men, with the intent of stealing the strongbox, is closely following.
 Jake sets a trap for them, and they kill all the men in that gang.

 During the attack, the chest ripped open to reveal clipped bundles of newspaper instead of money.
 Michael and James, not trusting their father, fight Jake over it.
 He’s able to reassure them that it was both his AND Martha’s idea.